-Thanks to the enormous surge in concealed carry weapon licenses, the Smith & Wesson Bodyguard series is a major league hit.
-Springfield’s diminutive .38 caliber revolver and .380 semi-automatic pistol have been selling like ballistic hotcakes.
+Thanks to the enormous surge in concealed-carry-weapon licenses, the Smith & Wesson Bodyguard series is a major league hit.
+Springfield’s diminutive five-shot .38 caliber revolver and .380 semi-automatic pistol have been selling like ballistic hotcakes.
 With Smith’s factories running full out, supplies of both guns are finally easing.
 You can now head down to your local gun dealer confident that you can get a BODYGUARD faster than a freshly-minted Republican presidential candidate.
 Ah, but should you?

-The .38 revolver fit is top notch, as you’d expect from a Smith & Wesson wheelgun.
+The Bodyguard 38 revolver’s fit is top notch, as you’d expect from a Smith & Wesson wheelgun.
 Everything’s buffed and smooth.
 Aesthetically, the Bodyguard .38 looks like a plastic water pistol from 1958.
 The revolver’s made of several materials including steel, aluminum and polymer.
 Yet every surface of the gun screams “plastic” (even if it isn’t).
-Compared to an all-metal or Airlight J-frame revolvers, the Bodyguard looks likes more like a Smith & Wesson knock off than a Smith & Wesson.
+Compared to an all-metal or Airlight J-frame revolvers, the S&W Bodyguard looks likes more like a Smith & Wesson knock-off than a Smith & Wesson.

 The BODYGUARD 380 is Kylie Minogue to the BODYGUARD 38’s Nikki Blonsky.
-The semi-automatic pistol’s small and [almost] perfectly formed, with superb fit and finish.
+The semi-automatic pistol‘s small and [almost] perfectly formed, with superb fit and finish.
 The 380 balances well in the hand.
-The laser’s molded into the frame, sitting comfortably forward of the trigger guard and below the barrel My only kvetch: the left side of the pistol looks somewhat cluttered, with three levers trying to occupy barely two linear inches.
+The laser’s molded into the frame, sitting comfortably forward of the trigger guard and below the barrel.
+My only kvetch: The left side of the handgun looks somewhat cluttered, with three levers trying to occupy barely two linear inches.

 Shooting the BODYGUARD 38